bienjouejo/bienjouejo.github.io/README.md

 Initial triage is a python program that helps retrieve the basic information during forensic analysis, it requires a dump file as an input.
 It creates text files as outputs named after the volatility command in a folder named "result_initial_triage".

-requirements: volatility installed and working as a cmdline > $ volatility -f ...
+requirements: volatility2 installed and working as a cmdline > $ volatility -f ...

+## Ideas

+initial-triage: make a version for volatility2 and 3, the current one works with volatility2 only.

+## Notes

 The background color is `#ffffff` for light mode and `#000000` for dark mode.